adjust/marmalade_sdk/README.md

 ### <a id="event-tracking">6.
 Event tracking

-You can tell adjust about every event you want.
+With adjust, you can track every event that you want.
 Suppose you want to track every tap on a button.
 Simply create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click: